rajat2502/StandNote/README.md

 It could be used along with all video conferencing tools - Google meet, Zoom, Blue Jeans, GoToMeeting, Microsoft Teams, and more.
 What’s more special is - using our unique machine learning algorithms, it will extract essential Action Items, Decisions, and crucial Insights, and transcript and turn them into a comprehensive, collaborative meeting summary.
 It will be packed with a bunch of important integrations like - Slack, GitHub, Keep, Notion to further ease your work life.

 ## Links

-Download (the complete folder): https://drive.google.com/drive/folders/1nELLlARVxaTZiPIou4B6CW6hR-lI6zZo?usp=sharing <br/>
+Download from Chrome Web Store: https://chrome.google.com/webstore/detail/standnote/emgbjefldokjjjoofmidcnigmienlclm <br/>
 Instructions: https://github.com/rajat2502/StandNote/blob/master/HOW_TO_USE.md <br/>
 Web Application: https://standnote.netlify.app/

 ## Theme:

 The theme of our project idea is **Networking and Productivity**.
 We are reducing the manual efforts and thus increasing the productivity of the team.
 This will help in removing the Distraction of Note-Taking and reducing the number of Ineffective Meetings and help the team to team to do their best work.

 ## Tech Stack: